MKozuch/uc_AGH/README.md

 # uc_AGH
-A really badly written set of functions for simple string operations on microcontrollers
+A set of functions for simple string operations on microcontrollers